ungive/discord-music-presence/README.md

   - Shows a "Listen to this song" button
   - Shows all additional artists, not just the main one

-*If anything is missing, feel free to open
+*If you think a feature is missing, feel free to open [an issue](https://github.com/ungive/discord-music-presence/issues/new/choose)!*
-[an issue](https://github.com/ungive/discord-music-presence/issues/new/choose)!*

 ## Further links